mynamesleon/lpswipe/README.md

     // fires when touch events are reset (e.g. on touchcancel event, or when touch interaction ends) - will always be last event to fire
     reset: function (d) { }

+Each callback (other than the `start` function) exposes an object containing the x (posX) and y (posY) positions of the current touch event, in relation to the starting touch (which is treated as 0 0).

 What lpswipe won't do
 -----------